hotosm/OpenAerialMap/frontend/README.md

 Testing and deployment is taken care of by Github Actions.
 It is set up to:

-1. build and deploy the application to Github Pages on pushes to the `frontend-prototype` branch
+1. build and deploy the application to Github Pages on pushes to the `main` branch

 To make sure that the site deploys, make sure that the `pnpm-lock.yaml` file is up to date with `package.json`.